QCL dynamics: thermal effects and rate equations beyond mean-field approach: Discussion

 \subsection{Time delay as a specification parameter of QCL}

 The thorough modeling of the QCL operation demonstrate that the build-up time is not a fundamental characteristic of a device.
-In Fig.~\ref{fig:realdelay} one can find zero delay at a current higher from the threshold value.
+In Fig.~\ref{fig:realdelay} one can find zero delay at a current above the threshold current.
 The reason for that is as follows.
-The common experimental method to calculate the current threshold in pulse pump regime is based on the current light characteristic processing.
-Usually the value of the threshold current is calculated as a root of the linear function fitted in the lasing domain of light-current characteristic.
-However if the thermal energy release in the active region of QCL is adiabatic compared to heat dissipation over cold finger, then the light-current characteristic is distorted by Ohmic heat in particular in the near threshold region.
-In fact depending on the pump pulse curvature and its equilibrium value the heat released in the media may vary significantly.
+The common experimental method to calculate the threshold in pulse pump regime is based on the L-I characteristic processing.
+Usually the value of the threshold current is calculated as a root of the linear function fitted in the lasing domain of L-I curve.
+However if the thermal energy release in the active region of QCL is adiabatic compared to heat dissipation over TEC, then the L-I characteristic is distorted by Ohmic heat in particular near the threshold.
+In fact depending on the pump pulse shape and its equilibrium value the heat released in the media may vary significantly.